 The following chart compares past and estimated future OASDI income (from payroll taxes on covered earnings and income taxes on OASDI benefits) with OASDI expenditures (for benefits and administrative expenses).
-Included are historical data for the past 10 calendar years (1983-1992) and estimates for the 75-year long-range projection period (1993-2067) under the three alternative sets of assumptions.
-The chart includes values through 2070, as do many of the long-range tables in the Actuarial Analysis section, in which values are presented for every fifth year of the long-range period and continue through 2070, thereby encompassing the full 75-year projection period which ends with 2067.
+Included are historical data for the past 10 calendar years (1984-1993) and estimates for the 75-year long-range projection period (1994-2068) under the three alternative sets of assumptions.
+The chart includes values through 2070, as do many of the long-range tables in the Actuarial Analysis section, in which values are presented for every fifth year of the long-range period and continue through 2070, thereby encompassing the full 75-year projection period which ends with 2068.
 These income and expenditure amounts are shown relative to the earnings in covered employment that are taxable under the OASDI program-referred to as "taxable payroll."
 The ratio of tax income to taxable payroll is called the "income rate" and the ratio of expenditures to taxable payroll is the "cost rate."

-For calendar year 1993, the income rate for the OASDI program is estimated to be about 12.63 percent of taxable payroll.
+For calendar year 1994, the income rate for the OASDI program is estimated to be about 12.63 percent of taxable payroll.
 This rate is made up of the combined tax rate payable by employees and employers, 12.40 percent, plus the revenue from the income taxation of OASDI benefits, equivalent to 0.23 percent of taxable payroll.
 Since OASDI payroll tax rates are not scheduled to change in the future under present law, payroll tax income as a percentage of taxable payroll remains constant at about 12.40 percent.
 Income from the taxation of benefits will gradually increase, primarily because a greater proportion of beneficiaries will become subject to taxation.
-Thus, the income rate is projected to increase somewhat from its current level, reaching about 13.24 percent of taxable payroll by the year 2070.
-(The income rate projection shown in the chart is based on alternative II only; the projections under alternatives I and III are very similar.)
+Thus, the income rate is projected to increase somewhat from its current level, reaching about 13.34 percent of taxable payroll by the year 2070.
+The income rate projection shown in the chart is based on the intermediate set of assumptions (alternative II) only; the projections under the low cost and high cost sets of assumptions (alternatives I and III, respectively) are very similar.

 As the chart indicates, the pattern followed by the estimated cost rates is much different.
-Costs as a percentage of taxable payroll are estimated to be relatively stable for about 15 years and then to increase rapidly for about the next 25 years.
+Costs as a percentage of taxable payroll are estimated to rise slowly for about 15 years and then to increase rapidly for about the next 20 years.
 Thereafter, cost rates are estimated to grow less rapidly (or to decline somewhat, in the case of alternative I).
-By the year 2070 the cost rate is estimated to have reached 12.39 percent, 18.18 percent, and 27.62 percent under alternatives I, II, and III, respectively.
+By the year 2070 the cost rate is estimated to have reached 12.49 percent, 19.00 percent, and 28.72 percent under alternatives I, II, and III, respectively.